USCbiostats/LUCIDus-old/README.md

 The LUCid R package is an integrative tool to obtain a joint estimation of latent or unknown clusters/subgroups with mult-omics data and phenotypic traits.
-This package is an implementation for the novel statistical method based on the research paper “Latent Unknown Clustering Integrating Multi-Omics Data with Phenotypic Traits (LUCid)\[1\].”
+This package is an implementation for the novel statistical method proposed in the research paper “Latent Unknown Clustering Integrating Multi-Omics Data with Phenotypic Traits (LUCid)\[1\].”